-After passing through the torii you will see the front gate, which is rare for shrines.
-This gate used to be the main gate for Fushimi Castle, which no longer exists.
-It was later transferred to the shrine and has been designated as a important national cultural property.
+After passing through the torii, you will see the front gate, which is rare for shrines.
+This used to be the main gate for Fushimi Castle, which no longer exists.
+It was later transferred to the shrine and has been designated as an important national cultural property.
 The heavy wall has quite a presence.

-Gokonomiya Shrine has existed since the Heian period and is dedicated to the deity of safe child birth, Jingu-kogo.
-According to legend, in 862 a good smelling water sprang from the shrine grounds.
-When Emperor Seiwa took a drink and he was cured of a disease, he named the shrine Gokomiya.
+Gokonomiya Shrine has existed since the Heian period and is dedicated to the deity of safe childbirth, Jingu-kogo.
+According to legend, in 862, good-smelling water sprang from the shrine grounds.
+When Emperor Seiwa took a drink and was cured of a disease, he named the shrine Gokomiya.

-In order to produce excellent sake, good quality water is necessary and Fushimi has been known as a source of great water since ancient times.
+Good quality water is necessary to produce excellent sake, and Fushimi has been known as a source of great water since ancient times.
 Gokomiya’s Gokosui water is one of the Seven Great Waters of Fushimi.

-Within the large shrine property there are many other subordinate shrines including Tenmangu, dedicated to Sugawara no Michizane (a deity of learning).
-There’s also a stone garden made by the famous gardener Kobori Masakzu during the Edo period.
+There are many other subordinate shrines within the large shrine property, including Tenmangu, dedicated to Sugawara no Michizane (a deity of learning).
+There’s also a stone garden made by the famous gardener Kobori Masakazu during the Edo period.
 Before entering the town of Fushimi itself, please be sure to visit the shrine and offer a prayer.